GianlucaRea/QuacktheDuck/README.md

 ### Demo

 Here are some small demo video of the prototype of this Project.
+A better quality of the videos shown below is in the Doc Folder.

 #### Upload of a Document with points earned by the uploader: